Sorry, you need to enable JavaScript to visit this website.

 Youth Policy in Romania

 The dedicated institution for youth policy was until December 2021 the Ministry of Youth and Sports, established in 1990.
-In January 2022 the Ministry of Family, Youth and Equal Opportunities was funded.
-Some youth policy measures are also under the responsibility of other Ministries, such as the Ministry of Education, the Ministry of Labour and Social Solidarity or the Ministry of Culture.
-Since 2001, strategic documents in the field of youth, including the National Strategy in Field of Youth Policy 2015-2020 have been reuniting youth policy general and operational objectives.
-However, the National Strategy in Field of Youth Policy 2015-2020 was not supported by an action plan, clear budget allocations and a monitoring plan.
-After 2020, a new Youth Strategy was not adopted by the Romanian Government.
-A new strategy was planned and presented in public consultations between 2021 and 2024, but not adopted until March 2024.
-Therefore, coordination between top-level authorities responsible for youth policy is not systematic, and the responsible central authorities in the field of youth lack control over the timely and full implementation of actions to meet the youth policy objectives
+In January 2022 the Ministry of Family, Youth and Equal Opportunities was funded, but it was merged with the Ministry of Labour, into the Ministry of Labour, Family, Youth and Social Solidarity (since December 2024).
+Some youth policy measures are also under the responsibility of other Ministries, such as the Ministry of Education, or the Ministry of Culture.
+Since 2001, strategic documents in the field of youth, including the National Youth Strategy 2024-2027 have been reuniting youth policy general and operational objectives.
+However, beside the strategic document, coordination between top-level authorities responsible for youth policy is not systematic.

 Ratio of young people in the total population on 1st January